lowRISC/opentitan/hw/top_earlgrey/doc/_index.md

 The processor debug port (via JTAG) is also available for code loading.
 See those specifications for more details.

-Also included is a 64kB scratch pad SRAM available for data storage (stack, heap, etc.) by the Ibex processor.
+Also included is a 128kB of SRAM available for data storage (stack, heap, etc.) by the Ibex processor.
 It is also available for code storage, though that is not its intended purpose.

 The base address of the ROM, Flash, and SRAM are given in the address map section later in this document.